 Our mission is to protect lives and property on The University of Texas at Austin campus in conjunction with state and municipal fire protection agencies, and to collaborate with these agencies in the prevention of fire and the advancement of fire safety education programs.

 The University of Texas at Austin Fire Prevention Services (FPS) office ensures a safe environment for faculty, staff, students and visitors by providing a comprehensive fire prevention program.
 Our fire safety professionals are charged with monitoring all university buildings for compliance with local and state requirements, and partner with our community stakeholders to perform the inspections and drills necessary for risk reduction and the potential negative repercussions of fire on campus.

-FPS is a division of the office of Campus Safety and Security, and is directed by Fire Marshal Jimmy Johnson.
+FPS is a division of the Office of Campus Safety and is directed by Fire Marshal Waymon Jackson.
 Drawing on a community-oriented philosophy, our team develops partnerships with a variety of university organizations to support campus fire prevention efforts, and works diligently with fraternities and sororities to enhance these efforts in off-campus housing.
 Our partnerships extend to local resources such as the Austin Fire Department, to ensure building construction and renovation projects address the needs of area emergency responders, and aid in establishing pre-incident planning for campus facilities.